justeslam/offsec2/notes/client_side_attacks.md

 The next tag marks the beginning of the library locations section.
 In this section, we specify the storage location where our library file should point to.
 We'll begin by creating the searchConnectorDescriptionList, tag which contains a list of search connectors defined by searchConnectorDescription.
 Search connectors are used by library files to specify the connection settings to a remote location.
 We can specify one or more searchConnectorDescription elements inside the searchConnectorDescriptionList tags.
 For this example we only specify one.

 Inside the description of the search connector, we'll specify information and parameters for our WebDAV share.
-The first tag we'll add is the isDefaultSaveLocation19 tag with the value set to true.
+The first tag we'll add is the isDefaultSaveLocation tag with the value set to true.
 This tag determines the behavior of Windows Explorer when a user chooses to save an item.
 To use the default behavior and location, we'll set it to true.
 Next, we'll add the isSupported tag, which is not documented in the Microsoft Documentation webpage, and is used for compatibility.
 We can set it to false.

 The most important tag is url, which we need to point to our previously-created WebDAV share over HTTP.
-It is contained within the simpleLocation21 tags, which we can use to specify the remote location in a more user-friendly way as the normal locationProvider22 element.
+It is contained within the simpleLocation tags, which we can use to specify the remote location in a more user-friendly way as the normal locationProvider element.

 ```bash
 <searchConnectorDescriptionList>